kapteyn-astro/kapteyn/SPHINX/kmpfittutorial.rst

 From [And]_ we summarize the conditions which must be met before one can safely use the values in ``stderr`` (i.e. demanding that :math:`\chi_{\nu} = 1`):
-In this appraoch of scaling, the error in the best-fit parameters we make three assumptions:
+In this approach of scaling, the error in the best-fit parameters we make three assumptions:

-   1) The error distribution has to be gaussian.
+   1) The error distribution has to be Gaussian.
    2) The model has to be linear in all parameters.
-If the model is nonlinear, we cannot demand that :math:`\chi_{\nu} = 1`, because the derivation of :math:`\langle \chi^2=N-n\rangle` implicitely assumes linearity in all parameters.
+If the model is nonlinear, we cannot demand that :math:`\chi_{\nu} = 1`, because the derivation of :math:`\langle\chi\rangle^2=N-n` implicitly assumes linearity in all parameters.
-   3) By demanding :math:`\chi_{\nu} = 1`, we explicitely claim that the model
+   3) By demanding :math:`\chi_{\nu} = 1`, we explicitly claim that the model
       we are using is the **correct** model that was underlying the data.
       This is a rather optimistic claim.
 This claim requires justification.
    4) Even if all these assumptions above are met, the method is in fact only